-Make the Perfect Game or Goat Curryby Annabel Warne October 12 2016
+Make the Perfect Game or Goat Curryby Robert Gooch October 12 2016

 It’s National Curry Week – and with the nights growing darker and cooler, we need no more persuading to enjoy a spicy warming curry.
 Both game and goat were made for robust flavours so we’ll be keeping the cold at bay with vibrant dishes that pack a punch.

 While your local curry house may only offer chicken and lamb, communities in both the north and south of India have traditionally cooked a wide variety of wild and farmed meats.
 Michelin starred Atul Kochhar is among the chefs now helping to bring game and goat back to Indian restaurant menus

 Of course, curry is a worldwide phenomenon and game and goat play starring roles in dishes from South East Asia, the Caribbean and Africa as well as India’s neighbours in the subcontinent.